Makoto Shinkai: the animator who competes with real light

 Spoiler: no, it's not an Instagram filter 😅

 Every time someone says Shinkai just puts a saturated sky filter, some Japanese animator sheds a tear over a failed render.
 The reality is that his teams spend weeks adjusting a single reflection in a puddle.
 Meanwhile, the audience cries to the soundtrack and believes the director found the secret code of natural light.
-No, he just has more post-production hours than a Marvel blockbuster and less time for his protagonists to kiss.
+No, he just has more post-production hours than a Marvel blockbuster and less time for his protagonists to share a kiss.